christian-dienbauer/aws-cicd/README.md

 ## Features

-- **Python Web APP**: A simple FastAPI application that includes Unit and API- Tests
+- **Python Web App**: A simple FastAPI application that includes unit and API tests.
 - **GitHub Actions**: Automate workflows directly from your GitHub repository for seamless integration.
 - **AWS CodeBuild**: Host GitHub runners on AWS CodeBuild for efficient build and test processes.
 - **Docker Integration**: Build and push Docker images to AWS Elastic Container Registry (ECR) upon merging to the main branch.